-Platforms must be built for public, private, and hybrid cloud infrastructures, offering unstructured data across all environments.
-They should also seamlessly fit with the ecosystem of cloud services (e.g. Al/ML, IoT, or cloud object stores).
+Platforms must be built for public, private, and hybrid cloud infrastructures, offering unstructured data services in the public cloud and in the data center.
+They should also seamlessly fit with the ecosystem of cloud services (e.g. machine learning (ML), publishing, or cloud object storage services).

-Scale
+Scale without limits